dianapolise/heart_disease/README.md

 # *Heart Disease*

-This project implements a feedforward *Neural Network* with four layers, comprising a total of 35 neurons, alongside a *Logistic Regression* and *Linear Regression* model utilizing *Scikit-Learn* to predict heart disease.
-Leveraging a built-in dataset, the *Neural Network* and *Logistic Regression* models achieve a prediction accuracy of approximately 85–88% on both training and test sets, showcasing their reliable performance in binary classification tasks. *Linear Regression* model achieve a prediction accuracy of approximately 48%.
+This document leverages Seaborn, Pandas, NumPy, Scikit-Learn, XGBoost, and TensorFlow to conduct analytical investigations on a cardiovascular diseases dataset, aiming to evaluate the effects of various factors on disease outcomes.
+The dataset comprises key attributes from approximately 900 patients, including age, sex, resting blood pressure, fasting blood sugar, and other relevant variables.

+Initially, four distinct Neural Network architectures were developed and evaluated to identify the model that best fits the dataset.
+The selected model was subsequently applied to the test set for validation.
+Additionally, Linear Regression and Logistic Regression models were trained using Scikit-Learn.
+Further analysis involved the implementation of a Decision Tree, a Random Forest, and an XGBoost model to ultimately determine the most effective approach for predicting cardiovascular conditions in future patients.

 ## ***Features***

-Binary Classification: Implements 3 different model for distinguishing between two categories (e.g., Healthy or Heart disease).
+Binary Classification: Implements 5 different model for distinguishing between two categories (e.g., Healthy or Heart disease).

 Data Preprocessing: Handles and preprocesses data efficiently using pandas.